huggingface/olm-datasets/pipeline_scripts/wikipedia/README.md

 Per the repository [here](https://huggingface.co/datasets/Tristan/wikipedia), just run this Python code.
-It uses all CPUs available and should take about an hour on a GCP `n1-standard-96`.
+It uses all CPUs available and should take less than an hour if you have a lot of CPUs (on the order of 100).

 ```
 from datasets import load_dataset